UCI Adult Dataset or Census Income¶

 Creating Datasets¶

-First we create the GoMLX's backend: it's the engine instance (XLA in this case) that compiles and executes our computation graph.
+First we create the GoMLX's backend (a compute.Backend interface defined in github.com/gomlx/compute): it's the engine instance (XLA in this case) that compiles and executes our computation graph on top of some software/hardware stack (e.g. "xla:cuda", "xla:cpu", "cpu").

 With that we create the samplers of data that we will use to train and evaluate.
 They implement GoMLX's train.Dataset interface, which is what is used by our training loop to draw batches to train, or our eval loop to draw batches to evaluate.